meiqua/6DPose/README.md

 a threshold.
 For example, if half of the obj is hidden, original holistic match's average response will drop to 50%, while part-based match keeps 100%.

+After some effort, 4 parts version works fine, though a lot slower, and bring more mismatches.
+Maybe just run 4 times is better?
+Well, the scale is a more important problem.